aloupeep/Single-Player_Mahjong/README.md

 and draw one tile at the beginning of each turn
 - As a user, I want to be able to discard one tile in my hand and add it to a list of previously discarded tiles of arbitrary size after drawing one tile to end the current turn
-- As a user, I want to be able to view the list of previously discarded tiles just before I discard a tile.
+- As a user, I want to be able to view the list of previously discarded tiles during any turn.
 - As a user, I want to be able to view my current hand when I'm declaring a win or drawing/discarding a tile.
-- As a user, I want to be able to declare that the hand is completed manually/automatically (depending on how capable I am of implementing the code for automatic checking)
+- As a user, I want to be able to declare that the hand is completed manually.

-FOR PHASE TWO
-- As a user, I want to be able to start a new game by replacing it with the current game.
-- As a user, I want to be able to start a new game after completing a hand.
-- As a user, I want to be able to close and save a game at any time to come back to it later